INL/BlackLab/doc/technical/design/plan-relations.md

 Relations (and spans) are indexed in the `_relation` annotation.
 A relation is encoded as a single term with a payload.

-For now, we will only index a relation at one end.
-The other end follows from the payload; see below.

-We have to choose between either always indexing relations at one end, e.g. the source, or adding a field to the payload indicating what end the relation was indexed at.
-The advantage of the former is that in some cases we might not need to decode the payload (although this is probably rare), and it matches the way inline tags are indexed now, so current invariants and associated optimizations don't change.
-The advantage of the latter is that we can choose where to index a relation depending on what's convenient for the input format, or what we think will be best for performance.

-For now, we should probably keep it simple and always index relations at the source end.
+We have to choose where to index relations:

+1. always at the source, or always at the target
+2. always at the first position in the document (whether that's the source or target)

+We'll start with the second option, which has the advantage that the associated spans don't need to be sorted to be in order of increasing start position.
+It is also the way inline tags are indexed right now, so no existing invariants and optimizations are messed up.
+This does need that we will have to record whether the relation was indexed at the source or target.

 ### Term